php-llm/llm-chain/README.md

 PHP library for building LLM-based and AI-based features and applications.

-This library is not a stable yet, but still rather experimental.
-Feel free to try it out, give feedback, ask questions, contribute or share your use cases.
-Abstractions, concepts and interfaces are not final and potentially subject of change.
+This library is not stable yet, but still rather experimental.
+Feel free to try it out, give feedback, ask questions, contribute, or share your use cases.
+Abstractions, concepts, and interfaces are not final and potentially subject of change.

 ## Requirements